bretgeek/tfuz/README.md

 <div id='app'> I am an App </div>
 ```

-* In a script tag after tfuz.min.js:
+* In a script tag after tfuz.min.js add:

 ```js
 // create a wrapper function to hold all the stuff you want to do: